naninovel/docs/docs/en/guide/backgrounds.md

 :::

 ::: tip EXAMPLE
-Check [generic actor sample](/guide/samples#generic-actor), where generic background implementation is used to host animated sprites.
+Check the [generic actor sample](/guide/samples#generic-actor), where generic background implementation is used to host animated sprites.
 :::

 ## Scene Backgrounds